 Mike Loades – Host/Presenter

-During 2022 and 2023, Mike presented seven films for the successful online channel History Hit.
+Between 2022 and 2024, Mike presented nine films for the successful online channel History Hit.
 He also wrote, produced and directed these films.

 Previously Mike was the host/presenter for a ten-part series for Discovery (Weapon Masters), a five-part series for Channel 4 (Weapons That Made Britain) and a two-hour special for The History Channel (Going Medieval), for which he was also the writer.